UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Locate emergency shut-offs for water and electricity during your initial walkthrough to prevent future disasters.

-Holding the keys to a new property marks an exciting milestone, but you must immediately execute the 10 things you must do before moving into a new house to guarantee a smooth, safe transition.
-Transitioning into a completely empty space presents a rare opportunity to overhaul security, establish eco-conscious utility infrastructure, and execute messy renovations without navigating around heavy furniture.
-Approach your moving into a new house checklist with a tactical mindset, commanding contractors, deep cleaning teams, and utility providers well before the moving truck backs into the driveway.
-By taking control of this process early, you transform an empty structure into a highly optimized, welcoming environment from the very first night.
+Holding the keys to a new property marks an exciting milestone, but you must immediately execute the 12 Things You Must Do Before Moving Into a New House to guarantee a smooth, secure transition.
+Transitioning into a completely empty space presents a rare opportunity to overhaul your home’s security, establish eco-conscious utility infrastructure, and execute messy renovations without navigating around heavy furniture.
+Approach your relocation with a tactical mindset, commanding contractors, deep cleaning teams, and utility providers well before the moving truck backs into your driveway.
+By taking control of this logistical process early, you transform an empty structure into a highly optimized, welcoming environment from the very first night.

 Moving Timeline: Your Pre-Move Snapshot

-Organizing your prep work into a structured timeline prevents moving week chaos and ensures contractors have unfettered access to the property.
-Follow this chronological guide to keep your tasks perfectly paced.
+Organizing your prep work into a highly structured timeline prevents moving week chaos and ensures contractors have unfettered access to the property.
+Follow this chronological new home move-in checklist to keep your tasks perfectly paced and eliminate last-minute stress.

 Security is the absolute first step you must take the moment you gain access to your new property.
 You cannot possibly know who possesses a copy of the old keys.
-Previous owners, extended family members, former contractors, dog walkers, and neighbors may still have unrestricted access to your space.
-To ensure you and your family are the only ones who can enter, you must change locks new house doors immediately upon closing.
+Previous owners, extended family members, former contractors, dog walkers, and real estate agents may still have unrestricted access to your space.
+To ensure you and your family are the only ones who can enter, command a professional locksmith to re-key the internal cylinders of every exterior door immediately upon closing.

 Woman with checklist outside house showing tips to transfer utilities and save energy before moving.